NJacobsohn/Hearthstone-Data-Analysis/README.md

 ## **Overview**
-Hearthstone is a digital card game release by Blizzard Entertainment in 2014.
+Hearthstone is a digital card game released by Blizzard Entertainment in 2014.
 It's a free to play game featuring many prominent characters from World of Warcraft.
 Hearthstone quickly became extremely popular due to having similar gameplay to Magic: The Gathering while also having a much lower barrier to entry.
 It has many facets that make it unique due to its electronic nature, such as:
 - Creating random cards from a class and shuffling them into your deck
 - Cards that replace your deck with a different one mid-match
 - A card that shuffles a copy of your opponents deck into your deck